-Figure 2: Campaign and survey results across the 30-day fieldwork period distribution algorithm.
+Figure 2 displays campaign results and features across the 30-day fieldwork period.
+Systematic changes in patterns over time (i.e., slopes) indicate changes in the performance of the campaign or the ad distribution algorithm.
 Plots 1, 2, and 3 relate to clicks on the ads, clicks for each euro spent on a given day, and the average number of clicks per users reached, respectively.
 As can be seen, the results became rather stable throughout the campaign period after showing a larger variance within the first days of the campaign.
 A possible explanation for this pattern could be that the algorithm tests several publishing and distribution approaches before selecting specific rules and procedures.
 Plots 4 and 5 relate to realized web-survey interviews.
 For both started and completed interviews, we observed a slight decrease in the efficiency of the ad campaign: with ongoing fieldwork, the average daily number of started and completed interviews per click decreased.
 One possible explanation for this could be that the more highly motivated members of the target population had already participated at the beginning of the campaign, so the share of less motivated users increased over time.
 Finally, Plots 6, 7, and 8 relate to the composition of users who completed an interview.
 Does the ad distribution algorithm attract a more and more homogeneous group of users over time?
 The distributions of the average age of the respondent, the share of LGBs in the sample, and the share of respondents with their own children showed no evidence that the homogeneity of the participants grew over time.